 Health care companies are used to having control over physical storage systems, but many are now struggling when it comes to utilizing a cloud services environment.
 There are many misconceptions about ownership, compliance, and how the entire log-to-storage process works.

 HIPAA is a set of federal regulations, meaning there is no explicit certification for remaining compliant.
 Rather, there are guidelines and laws that needs to be followed.
 Tools like LogDNA and AWS will ensure that compliance is maintained.

 A Primer for AWS Customers

-All healthcare users of AWS retain ownership over their data and maintain control in regards to what they can do with it.
-You can move your own data on and off AWS storage anytime you’d like without restriction.
+All healthcare users retain ownership over their own data on AWS and maintain control over what they can do with it.
+You can move your own data on and off AWS storage anytime you’d like, without restriction.
 End users are in control of how 3rd-party applications (like LogDNA) can access AWS data.
 This access is controlled through AWS Identity and Access Management.

 Is AWS HIPAA compliant?

 There is no way to answer this with a simple yes or no. The question also leads down a faulty path about understanding how these cloud services work.
 The question should be reframed as:

 How does using AWS lead to HIPAA compliance?

 The United States’ Health Insurance Portability and Accountability Act (HIPAA) does not issue certifications.
 A company and its business associates will instead be audited by the Health & Human Services Office.
 What AWS does is set companies on the path to compliance.
 Like LogDNA, Amazon signs a Business Associate Agreement (BAA) with the health company.
 Amazon ensures that they’ll be responsible for maintaining secure hardware servers and provide their secure data services in the cloud.